tbone-framework/TBone/docs/source/data.rst

         authors = ListField(StringField)
         number_of_pages = IntegerField()

-Each field in the model is defined by its type and by optional parameters which affect its validation and serialization behavior.
+Each field in the model is defined by its matching type and by optional parameters which affect its validation and serialization behavior.

 .. note::